gu-app-club/lets-learn-jobs/README.md

-> lets-learn-jobs
-The open archive of GU-MAD's advice for CS majors

 # Introduction and Disclaimer

 This guide is collective advice gathered from the computer science students at Gonzaga University.
 It should not be considered "professional" advice.
 (But hey, it's better than what you might get at regular career services.)